 As mentioned, the first step for developing an OT Cyber Security plan is the macroscopic estimation of the risk deriving from a cyber attack.

-For this scope, named by the IEC 62443-2-1 standard as High-Level Risk Assessment, our pool of ISA99/IEC62443 certified in-house specialists provides a comprehensive set of services aimed at defining the Cyber Security requirements applicable to the integrated control system subject to the analysis.
+For this scope, named by the IEC 62443-2-1 standard as High-Level Risk Assessment, our pool of ISA99/IEC62443 certified in-house specialists provide a comprehensive set of services aimed at defining the Cyber Security requirements applicable to the integrated control system subject to the analysis.

 Each phase of the project is managed in accordance with the Cyber Security Lifecycle, as suggested by the IEC 62443 standard.
 Our proven experience in industrial automation allows us to support our customers through the whole development process of a control system, by identifying vulnerabilities and providing operational solutions.